 The hitch ball is bolted to the Ball Mount.
 Also known as a draw bar or a stinger, a ball mount is a square steel tube that includes a heavy mounting plate to hold the hitch ball.
 Ball mounts come in a wide variety of sizes to suit different trailer balls.
 Plus, because trailer tongues come in many different heights, they're also available with different amounts of drop or lift to properly connect to your trailer.
 Many ball mounts are reversible - for example, you can install a Curt ball mount for a 3 1/4" drop, or flip it upside down for a 2 5/8" lift.
 There are also several adjustable ball mounts available, which let you select the amount of rise or drop you need without buying a separate mount.

 Hitch Pins & Locks

 Your trailer, aside from being a big investment itself, is often full of valuable equipment.
 Thieves often try to take advantage of how easy it can be to remove a trailer from a hitch and drive off with your goods.
-For extra security, add a Curt Trailer Hitch Lock to secure the ball mount to your vehicle.
+For extra security, add a Curt trailer hitch lock to secure the ball mount to your vehicle.
 These locks feature a dead bolt in place of the retaining clip, making it virtually impossible to remove your ball mount without a key.
-Reese Tailer Coupler Locks are also available to secure your trailer to the hitch ball.
+Reese trailer coupler locks are also available to secure your trailer to the hitch ball.